kartikgupta09/kartikgupta09/README.md

 - 👋 Hi, I’m @kartikgupta09
-- 👀 I’m interested in ...
+- 👀 I’m interested in
 - 🌱 I’m currently learning Java.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on web development.
 - 📫 How to reach me guptakartik850@gmail.com

 <!---